clay at Home

-To celebrate our first ever online workshops series, we are offering an introductory cost of only $55.00!
+To celebrate our first-ever online workshops series, we are offering an introductory cost of only $30.00!
 This includes five 20-40 min online workshops.
 If you are local to Vancouver Island and would like to have your work fired at Nanaimo Ceramic Arts Studio (140 Wallace St, Nanaimo BC), you can purchase our take-home clay kits.
 This includes 10lbs of clay, a small sponge and firing services for all of your creations (bisque and glaze firing).
 For more information on this, please check out the clay kit section under Firing Services, or give us a call at 250-754-8377 and we would be happy to answer any of your questions.
 For those of you desiring live one-on-one instruction via zoom meet, Karisa offers private video sessions on a half-hour basis.
 Sessions are priced at $25.00/30-minute zoom.
 If you'd like to book a time slot or have any questions, please email Karisa at email@example.com

 Once you are subscribed for this class you will be able to login to the Hand-building at home tab where you will find all 5 classes and links to the zoom meetings.
 Learn about each project in the section below below

 1. Pinch Pot Planter Pot

 This workshop shows you how to create a planter pot using a pinching technique.
-We will talk about using materials from nature to explore surface texture techniques and how to create a drainage hole in the bottom of the planter.
+We will talk about using natural materials to explore surface texture techniques and how to create a drainage hole in the bottom of the planter.
 The pinch pot planter is one of the most simple, fun and rewarding projects.
 The first step is a ball of clay, and it transforms into a beautiful planter pot right before your eyes!

 2. Tiny Tea Dishes With Texture & Feet